davidgiga1993/mixing-station-docs/docs/beta.md

 If you want to join the program just follow the
 link: [Mixing Station beta](https://play.google.com/apps/testing/org.devcore.mixingstation )

-You will receive the beta version as a regular update from the Google Play store.
+You will receive the beta version as a regular update from the Google Play Store.

-If you're still using the old Android app, make sure to read the [migration guide](../platforms/android/#migration).

 To leave the beta group, just delete and reinstall the app from your device.